 The GMAT exam is administered under standardized conditions at test centers worldwide.
 Each test center has a proctored testing room with individual computer workstations that allow you to sit for the exam under quiet conditions and with some privacy.
-You will be able to take two optional breaks-one after completing the Integrated Reasoning section and another between the Quantitative and Verbal sections.
+You will be able to take two optional 8-minute breaks during the course of the exam.
 You may not take notes or scratch paper with you into the testing room, but an erasable notepad and marker will be provided for you to use during the test.
+For more information about exam day visit mba.com.